cryptuon/stxscript/docs/installation.md

 ## Requirements

-- Python 3.7 or higher
+- Python 3.10 or higher
-- pip or Poetry (for package management)
+- uv (recommended) or pip for package management

 ## Installation Methods